nathan-fiscaletti/coattail/README.md

 ### Running Database Migrations

 Once you have created the Coattail Instance, you will need to run Database Migrations to set up the Coattail Instances database for first time use.
+This database is used to store information about registered peers, issued tokens, subscriptions and other types of persistent data used by the Coattail instance.

 ![Run Database Migrations](./docs/images/migrate.png)